10 Nail Problems You Need to Know About

 7) Spoon Nails

-Spoons nails curve upwards at the end of the nail resembling a spoon in appearance often flat or dented towards the nail bed at the surface.
+Spoon nails curve upwards at the end of the nail resembling a spoon in appearance often flat or dented towards the nail bed at the surface.

-Related Conditions: Heart disease, hypothyroidism, autoimmune issues like Lupus, Raynaud’s disease, anemia and hemochromatosis (excess iron absorption) may be associated with spoon nails.
+Related Conditions: Heart disease, hypothyroidism, autoimmune issues like Lupus, Raynaud’s disease, anemia, and hemochromatosis (excess iron absorption) may be associated with spoon nails.

 Nutrient Deficiencies: Iron deficiency is the most common reason for spooned nails but can also result from excessive iron (9).